 Main Bathroom One Room Challenge – Week 3 – Demo

-Can you guys tell that I am having a BLAST this week?!
+Can you guys tell that I am having a BLAST this week with the One Room Challenge?!
 Seriously, this has been so much fun for me.
 Mostly because I’m destroying this bathroom that I have hated for so long.
 But also, it makes me feel so cool to do it!
 Last week I wrapped up the pocket door install.
 I am so happy with how it turned out!
 Especially with that gorgeous pocket door lock from Emtek 😍

 Next, I removed the large vanity mirror.
 I prepped this by placing tape across the surface of the mirror.
 Doing this helps prevent glass shards from coming loose if the mirror happens to break.
 Fortunately, the mirror was only attached by two screws and a thin piece of hardware along the bottom.
 This made for a simple removal!